-Chicago police officer, suspected gunman shot at station
+Police: Suspect shoots 3 Chicago officers who then shoot him

-CHICAGO (AP) - An officer was shot at a Chicago police station on the city’s North Side on Thursday, authorities said.
+CHICAGO (AP) - A carjacking suspect being led into a Chicago police station on Thursday shot three officers, who returned fire and shot him, authorities said.

-Police spokesman Tom Ahern said the officer was rushed to Illinois Masonic Center for treatment.
-The department said in a tweet that another officer who may have been injured was taken to Loyola Hospital, but it had no information on the conditions of either officer.
+The officers and the gunman were rushed to a hospital, police spokesman Tom Ahern said.
+One of the officers was shot in neck and a breathing tube had to be inserted, according to a doctor at the hospital where he was taken.
+Ahern said another was shot in the chest but was wearing a bulletproof vest of vest and the third suffered a graze wound to his hip.
+Police also said two other officers were taken to a hospital to be treated for chest pains.

-Police said the alleged gunman was also shot and taken to a hospital, but there was no immediate word on that person’s condition.
+Ahern said he did not have any details on the condition of the suspect, whose name wasn’t released.

 Sign up for Daily Newsletters